roc-streaming/roc-vad/HACKING.md

 * [{fmt}](https://github.com/fmtlib/fmt) - formatting library
 * [GoogleTest](https://github.com/google/googletest) - testing library

-All dependencies listed above are downloaded automatically.
-Besides them, project needs some standard frameworks, build tools installed system-wide (README lists them), and Xcode or Xcode command-line tools with C++17 support.
+All dependencies listed above are downloaded and built automatically and linked into executable as static libraries.

+Besides that, the project uses some standard macOS frameworks, build tools installed system-wide (README lists them), and Xcode or Xcode command-line tools with C++17 support.

 ### Build phases